Original G'A'ngsters: Plot

 At the Brew, Aria reveals to Jason that she's engaged to Ezra and asks him if he had told anyone about what happened to them, and Jason denies.
 Aria also says she did not tell anyone, and Jason says he will keep secret.
 Changing the subject, Jason enlists Aria's help to make Alison see who Mary really is.
 Jason then reveals that Elliott completely diverted the Carissimi Group's money.
-Back at the Radley, Caleb is disguised as a massager in order to find, inside Jenna's bag, the key to open the mysterious box in which is under Jenna's bed in her room.
-After Caleb have achieved, he delivers the key to Spencer and Hanna, and the two go to Jenna's room to find out what's inside the box.
+Back at the Radley, Caleb is disguised as a masseuse in order to find what's inside Jenna's bag, which turns out to be the key to open the mysterious box under Jenna's bed in her room.
+Caleb delivers the key to Spencer and Hanna, and the two go to Jenna's room to find out what's inside the box.
 They find several papers; then, someone slowly opens the door and starts to come in, and the girls quickly hide under the bed.
 The person hides Mary Drake's old Radley Sanitarium file inside the box and is revealed to be Noel Kahn (Brant Daugherty).
 Yet under the bed, Spencer and Hanna see him calling Dr. Cochrane, saying he is impatient and out of time.

 At night, Emily and Pam get together for dinner and to celebrate Pam's birthday.
 They talk about Wayne, the late father of Emily and Pam's husband.
-The dining plan them goes down when a group of women arrive at Radley shouting, singing and having fun.
+Their dinner is disturbed when a group of women arrive at Radley shouting, singing and having fun.
 Caleb and Hanna begin working on papers found inside the mysterious box of Jenna, and Caleb ends up seeing that Hanna is not wearing the engagement ring on her left hand and eventually causes tension between the two.
 During the DiLaurentis' dinner, Mary offers wine to Jason, but he denies, since he doesn't ingest alcoholic beverages.
 A tense atmosphere is formed in the living room, but Jason reveals that he invited a friend—Aria.